f4z3r/slides/2025-10-11-viscon-wasmcloud/slides.md

 <!--
 speaker_note: |
     - Compute Density:
       - Containers repeat OS user space and waste resources
       - Every service runs a Rest server for communication
       - setting resource quotas (minimal quotas for service) is hard
     - Security:
       - Attack Surface, More code (OS binaries) means more vulnerabilities to patch.
       - Containers start with wide permissions, requiring manual hardening.
     - Complexity:
-    - AppDev needs knowledge of Linux and Kubernetes YAML just to ship code.
+      - AppDev needs knowledge of Linux and Kubernetes YAML just to ship code
-    - No communication standard: Rest services are exposed everywhere to be accessible
+      - No communication standard, Rest services are exposed everywhere to be accessible
       - Is there a better way?
 -->

 <!-- end_slide -->